elkowar/pipr/Readme.md

 Autoeval mode, propably the most important feature, can be toggled by pressing F2.

+In the textfield, use Alt+Enter to insert a newline.
+These will be removed when evaluating, so you don't need to add any `\`es to the end of your lines.

 Pipr will store it's history and bookmarks as well as a configuration file in `~/.config/pipr`.

 ## Dependencies